IainHull/cmakeant/README.md

   * On all other plaforms the `Unix Makefiles` generator is used.
   * Finally after the build files are generated and the build is complete the value of the CMake variable `CMAKE_CXX_COMPILER` is read from the CMakeCache.txt and used to set the ant property `cxxCompilerPath`, this ant property can now be used later in the ant file.

-##Build Type Notes
+## Build Type Notes

-The buildtype attribute of the cmake and generator tags is used to set the cmake variable CMAKE_BUILD_TYPE.
-This is usually one of Debug, Release, RelWithDebInfo or MinSizeRelComma see the Cmake documentation for the CMAKE_BUILD_TYPE and CMAKE_CONFIGURATION_TYPES for more information.
+The buildtype attribute of the cmake and generator tags is used to set the cmake variable `CMAKE_BUILD_TYPE`.
+This is usually one of Debug, Release, RelWithDebInfo or MinSizeRelComma see the Cmake documentation for the `CMAKE_BUILD_TYPE` and `CMAKE_CONFIGURATION_TYPES` for more information.